Connect with us

 Bach to Rock’s Curriculum and Technology

-President Brian Gross said the approach focuses on engaging students with popular and classic music.
+President Brian Gross said the approach focuses on engaging students with both popular and classic music.
 “By pairing forward‑thinking methods with technology, we’ve built a loyal customer base,” he said.

 Recognition and Incentives